What To Expect

 and grow in the knowledge and love of God together.
 Some people dress up for church, others opt for more comfortable attire.
 We are all welcome God’s house exactly as we are.

 Worship is at the center of life at Zion.
 As an Episcopal Church, our worship services follow the participatory liturgies set forth in The Book of Common Prayer.
 Services on Sunday morning include prayer, a sermon, and Holy Communion.
 At the 10:30 service there are also hymns and a choir.
 Families and children are welcome and encouraged to participate in all services.
-Nursery care is provided at the 10:30 as well as Sunday School (children join the service in time for Communion).
+Sunday School begins at 10am (children join the service in time for Communion).
 We celebrate Holy Communion (Eucharist) every Sunday.

 All baptized Christians, regardless of age or denomination, are welcome to receive communion.
 Episcopalians invite all baptized people to receive, not because we take the Eucharist lightly, but because we take our baptism so seriously.